papivot/kubectl-plugins/README.md

 kubectl nslogs -n namespace [ SINCE - only return logs newer than a relative duration like 5s, 2m, or 3h.
 Without any values, defaults to all logs ]
 ```

+CTRL+C to STOP/terminate.

+Verified to work on MacOS and Linux.

 ---
 ## KUBECTL plugin to dump ownerReferenceObjects